Banque du Caire

 Banque du Caire is a bank in Egypt, founded in 1952.
 It has a variety of services and products across the corporate and retail segments.

 The bank has worked on the institutionalization of microfinance across banks to promote financial inclusion.
 It also operates digital banking frameworks for both retail and corporate clients.
 The bank launched a corporate leasing venture in 2018, Cairo leasing Corporation (CLC).
-Banque du Caire also offers access to COMESA markets through Cairo International Bank, its Ugandan subsidiary.
+Banque du Caire also offers access to COMESA markets through Cairo International Bank.